All Rules are subject to change without notice.

 - The League Commissioner is responsible to post a league file following each simulation (and any other time, as necessary).

-- The link to download the league file is available to League Managers only via the website.
+- The link to download the league file is available to League Managers only via the website and/or the software.

 - The league file will be in the format tar.gz

 - The league file can be extracted using 7-Zip File Archiver.
 This is a free utility to zip and unzip compressed files.
 Note that the league file is zipped twice, so it will need to be extracted twice.

 - The league files should be extracted to Documents\Out of the Park Developments\OOTP Baseball 8\saved_games\TWFBL.lg